200percentmicky/chadmusic/docs/configuration/env_variables.md

 The guild's ID.
 Enabling this will turn the bot's slash commands into guild commands for the specified guild.
 Set to `false` to make the commands global.

 ### USE_EVAL
 Enables the `eval` command.
-With great power comes great responsibility.

-!!! danger
+!!! danger "With great power comes great responsibility!"

-    Eval can be dangerous if used improperly.
+    Eval can be dangerous if used improperly!
 You should not enable this variable, unless you know exactly what you're doing.
-If someone is telling you to enable the eval command to run something, you're most likely being scammed!
+If someone is telling you to enable the eval command to run a script, this will most likely compromised the security of your Discord bot!

 ### USE_CONSOLE
 Allows the bot to log to the console window.